 READ TIME: 22 minutes

 HOW IT HELPS: This whitepaper examines the issues with MTTX metrics, such as the problem that looking only at averages downplays the risk of rare but damaging outlier attacks that fall outside the mean.
-It makes the case that signal-to-noise ratio is a more relevant approach to measuring security effectiveness in the new paradigm of AI-driven cybersecurity.
-Offer considerations for prospective MDR customers looking for the right provider — and recommend useful questions to ask companies on your shortlist.
+It makes the case that signal-to-noise ratio is a more relevant approach to measuring security effectiveness in the new paradigm of AI-driven cybersecurity, offers considerations for prospective MDR customers looking for the right provider — and recommends useful questions to ask companies on your shortlist.